Barnet F.C.: Hive Stadium

 In April 2009, a delegation from the Barnet Football Club Supporters Association (BFCSA) visited the site and interviewed the man overseeing the construction and continued development, Paul Fairclough.
 A video made during the tour shows the work being carried out, throwing up some new, previously unknown information about the site, such as the construction of a swimming pool and Jacuzzi, and the fact that Highbury's floodlights were currently being stored there!
 The interview was particularly revealing, indicating that the development is in the first of four planned stages (suggesting a stadium for Wealdstone is still a possibility), that there were hopes to have the England senior team hold training camps there, and that the proposed centre of excellence would cost £250,000 per year to run.
 There was also some indication of how Barnet could financially exploit the site, and attain a degree of self-sufficiency, as they were in the process of doing a deal with an organisation to rent out the astro turf pitches for £30,000 for one year.
 In addition, up to £180,000 per year is available to Football League clubs to run their youth systems.
 In May 2009, it was reported that Harrow Borough and Wealdstone are in negotiation with Barnet to use the training facilities.
 The training ground is known as "The Hive" and was opened by Fabio Capello and Trevor Brooking on 15 December 2009.
 Since then, major teams visiting London, such as then-Premier League club Hull City, Italian side Parma, French side AS Monaco and the Egyptian, Brazilian, Chilean and German National Squads, have made use of the training facilities.

+Proposed New Underhill stadium

+In February 2024 Tony Kleanthous announced plans to move the club to a new ground built close to the old Underhill site, allowing the club to move back to its home borough.
+On 14 July 2025, Barnet Council rejected the club's request for planning permission, after council planning officers recommended that the loss of green belt land would outweigh the benefits to the area.
+Underhill ward's two local councillors, both Labour, were divided on the subject, with Tim Roberts in favour and Zahra Beg opposed.
+Barnet FC responded that it was "extremely disappointed" with the decision.
+As of October, the club is considering whether to place an appeal before the January 2026 deadline.
+A petition launched by supporters' group Bring Back Barnet gathered over 2,000 signatures.